Why Bathing Was Uncommon in Medieval Europe

 This latter “disease” point was very common; it was believed in many parts of Europe that water could carry disease into the body through the pores in the skin.
 According to one medical treaty of the 16th century, “Water baths warm the body, but weaken the organism and widen pores.
 That’s why they can be dangerous and cause different diseases, even death.”
 It wasn’t just diseases from the water itself they were worried about.
 They also felt that with the pores widened after a bath, this resulted in infections of the air having easier access to the body.
 Hence, bathing became connected with spread of diseases, not just immorality.

-For most lower class citizens, particularly men, this resulted in them completely forgoing bathing.
+For some lower class citizens, particularly men, this resulted in them largely forgoing bathing whenever possible.
 During this time, people tended to restrict their hygienic arrangements to just washing hands, parts of the face, and rinsing their mouths.
 Washing one’s entire face was thought to be dangerous as it was believed to cause catarrh and weaken the eyesight, so even this was infrequent.

 This wasn’t always the case though.
 As one Russian ambassador to France noted “His Majesty [Louis XIV] stunk like a wild animal.”
-Russians were not so finicky about bathing and tended to bathe fairly regularly, relatively speaking, generally at least once a month.
-Because of this, they were considered perverts by many Europeans.
+Russians were not so finicky about bathing and tended to bathe regularly, relatively speaking.
 King Louis XIV stench came from the fact that his physicians advised him to bathe as infrequently as possible to maintain good health.
 He also stated he found the act of bathing disturbing.
 Because of this, he is said to have only bathed twice in his lifetime.
 Another in this “gruesome two-some” class among the aristocracy was Queen Isabel I of Spain who once confessed that she had taken a bath only twice in her lifetime, when she was first born and when she got married.
+Of course, in both cases, they are perhaps forgetting many times when their parents may have had their servants bathe them as children.
+And given certain moral attitudes of the day, it may be that they were just saying they never bathed, rather than this literally being the case.
+Whatever the case, once adults, both individuals claimed to abstain from bathing.

-To get around the water/disease and sinful nature of bathing, many aristocrats during the Middle Ages replaced bathing with scented rags to rub the body and heavy use of perfumes to mask their stench.
+To get around the water/disease and sinful nature of bathing, many aristocrats around this era replaced bathing with scented rags to rub the body and heavy use of perfumes to mask their stench.
 Men wore small bags with fragrant herbs between the shirt and waistcoat, while women used fragrant powders.

-Amazingly, this complete lack of personal hygiene in most of Europe lingered until around the mid-19th century.
+Amazingly, this relative lack of personal hygiene in certain pockets of Europe lingered among some groups until around the mid-19th century.

 If you liked this article, you might also enjoy;